 I am a fellow of the British Academy as I received a mid-career fellowship that produced evidence-based guidelines for the design of mobile applications for young children (m_Evaluate).
-Outcomes from mEvaluate resulted in my authoring and designing of an Open Learn course that aims to raise awareness about how parents and teachers should use digital technologies with children.
+I am an elected member of the International society for Artificial Intelligence in EDucation (IAIED) – co-leading the public engagement stream of work.

 Can maths apps add value to learning?

 Nuffield foundation | 29th September 2023

 Escape with the sounds of nature – Forest 404